Types Of Terrazzo Kitchen Countertops: Designs & Pros and Cons

 Modern Terrazzo

+The modern versions of terrazzo differ from the traditional systems with regard to the availability of color, finish, and aggregates.
 This paved the way for modern designs and a wide range of selections that can be matched with minimalist to maximalist-themed kitchens as traditional terrazzo with the cement-based version is limited, with dark colors.

 Mixes of different colors and strips that function as separators is also introduced such as brass, zinc, rose gold and even colored plastic.
-These innovative components can transform tables, room décor, and various product designs.
+These innovative components can transform tables, room dรฉcor, and various product designs.

 The resilient material can be applied indoors (epoxy-based) or outdoors (epoxy and cement based) and be installed precast or as tiles.
 Combining aggregates with an epoxy or polyurethane matrix is the most common type.